Last Updated on by

-Curious about what the NYCWP has been up to lately?
-Here’s a list of some of our recent events:
+Curious about what the NYCWP has been up to over the past few years?
+Here’s a list of some of our past events:

 The NYCWP hosted its 19th Annual Teacher-to-Teacher Conference (#T2T17) on Saturday, March 18th, 2017.
 More information about the Teacher-to-Teacher Conference this year can be found on the NYCWP’s blog, which covered the day’s activities.
 A wonderful time was had by all!

 The NYCWP hosted two book clubs in the Union Square area for teachers who wanted to gather to discuss For White Folks Who Teach in the Hood… and the Rest of Y’All, Too by Dr. Chris Emdin.
 The first session was dedicated to discussion of the first half of the book, and the second session discussed the second half as well as Dr. Emdin’s keynote address at the Teacher-to-Teacher Conference the week prior.

 The NYCWP hosted its second ever at-night Reading Series at KGB Bar on Tuesday, January 31st, 2017, from 7-9pm.
 This reading featured the poetry and prose of the 2016 Fall Writers-in-Residence: Caroline Carty, Peter DeMarco, Jolinda Hockaday, Saara Liimatta, Naomi Person, Zacarias Rivera, and Padraig Shea.
 We are grateful to KGB Bar for the donation of their space and their commitment to the literary community.